marcosgatica2003/CIII/README.md

 >
 > Construction can take a long time.

-The image is in work/Raspbian-Borescope/export-image/XXXX-XX-XX-Raspbian-Borescope.img
+The final image will be located at:

+work/Raspbian-Borescope/export-image/YYYY-MM-DD-Raspbian-Borescope.img

 ## Latest changes
-* Add Borescope Splash background.
+- (2025 - 05 - 28) Added Borescope Splash background.
-* Add borescopeTheme for plymouth.
+* (2025 - 05 - 28) Add borescopeTheme for plymouth.
 ## Sponsor

 <table>